 If you have been reading this blog for a while, you will know that I have mentioned Virtuoso travel agents before.
 This article explains not only about Virtuoso, but also about other hotel programs that give you similar additional benefits.
-I will be discussing Propeller Travel as well, who I tried recently and can provide booking for these programs, as well as complex flight itineraries.
+We have a partnership with Debonair who can provide all these services.
+You can find our booking page here.

 You may not of heard of Virtuoso travel agents, but for those that have an American Express Platinum card, the benefits are similar to Amex’s Fine Hotels program.
 If you book your hotel through a Virtuoso agent, you will probably not pay the cheapest advance rate around.
 However, you will get a number of added perks which normally add up to a considerable saving.

 The benefits usually include a free upgrade subject to availability, free breakfast for 2 and a spa, dining or shopping credit of around $100-150 per stay.
 The hotels featured are all high-end 5* hotels such as Ritz Carlton, Shangri La, Four Seasons etc. In America, breakfast in these type of hotels is not often included in the price and can easily be between $30-40pp a day.
 However, the featured hotels are not all ridiculously expensive.
 For example, in Las Vegas they feature the Signature MGM which is often only around $150 a night.
 You also still get all your usual hotel loyalty benefits and points.

 It is not particularly easy to find a Virtuoso agent in the UK.
 Until recently I had been using a US based one.
 I am now using Debonair which you can access using the online booking form.